 As mentioned earlier, the drainage grate is very important for the proper functioning of the yard drain.
 It is also very fragile.
 Therefore, you should avoid driving or parking on it as this can damage it.
 In addition, the car’s weight can cause the great to sink into the ground, damaging the pipe.
 If the grate is damaged, it will need to be replaced, which can be quite costly.
 Therefore, it’s best to avoid driving or parking on the grid altogether.

 Yard drains are an important part of any home as they help to prevent flooding and soil erosion.
 However, they need to be well-maintained to function properly.
 The tips above will help keep your yard drain working properly.
 If you have any concerns, it’s best to hire a professional plumber for assistance.

 Need Help With Your Yard Drain?

-If you need help with your yard drain in Schertz, TX, contact the experts at bluefrog Plumbing + Drain + HVAC of San Antonio.
+If you need help with your yard drain in Schertz, TX, contact the experts at bluefrog Plumbing + Drain of San Antonio.
 We have a team of experienced and qualified plumbers who will assist you with all your plumbing needs.
 Call us today for a free consultation.